Shelbylouis/alces-flight-center/README.md

 console)
 - Via `rails console` in Flight Center, create yourself a Flight Center account using the same email address (and don't forget `admin: true`)
 - Log in via SSO.
-Enjoy admin powers.
+Enjoy admin powers responsibly.

+The process is the same in production except that you probably already have a Flight SSO account there.

 #### Creating accounts for customers